-- Cap to Elbow: Measure down from G (or J) on the G~K (or J~K) line, and label the elbow depth L.
+- Cap to Elbow: Take your Cap to Elbow measurement and subtract your Cap Height.
+Using the remainder (Bicep to Elbow) Measure down from C2 on the C2 to K line, and label the elbow point L.

 - Guide for underarm seam line back: Draw a line from H to the wrist line, touching the elbow point M. Where the line meets the wrist line, label the point O.

 - Guide for underarm seam line front: Draw a line from I to the wrist line, touching the elbow point N. Where the line meets the wrist line, label the point P.